apache/fury/docs/protocols/java_object_graph_spec.md

 > graph
 > writing and meta collecting is finished.
 Only in this way we can ensure deserialization failure doesn't lost shared
 > meta.
-> Meta streamline will be supported in the future for enclosed meta sharing without cross multiple serializations.
+> Meta streamline will be supported in the future for enclosed meta sharing which doesn't cross multiple serializations
+> of different objects.

 For Schema consistent mode, class will be encoded as an enumerated string by full class name.
 Here we mainly describe the meta layout for schema evolution mode: